-As small business owners, we’re used to “doing it all”, all the time.
+As solo entrepreneurs, we’re used to “doing it all”, all the time.
 And while this is an admirable ability in some ways, it can also seriously hinder your ability to really focus on one task.
-Rather than trying to get three tasks done at once, your time is probably better spent giving 100% focus to just one task – and once you’re done, you can then give 100% to the next task.Rather than trying to get three tasks done at once, your time is probably better spent giving 100% focus to just one task – and once you’re done, you can then give 100% to the next task.Click To Tweet
+Rather than trying to get three tasks done at once, your time is definitely better spent giving 100% focus to just one task.
+Once you’re done, you can then give 100% to the next task.Rather than trying to get three tasks done at once, your time is probably better spent giving 100% focus to just one task – and once you’re done, you can then give 100% to the next task.Click To Tweet

 10. Reward Yourself

 Staying focused is hard work, so don’t forget to reward yourself.
 Make sure to build in times during the day when you get some “me” time.
 This might mean going for a quick walk, having a cup of coffee, or calling up a friend just to chat.
 Whatever helps you relax and recharge.

 There are Many Ways You Can Get Rid of Distractions for Better Productivity